-The film tells the story about a couple that gets mistreated by a police officer and when they raised their voice against it, they find themselves in the middle of a larger scheme of deceptions.
+The film tells the story of a couple that gets mistreated by a police officer and when they raise their voice against it, they find themselves in the middle of a larger scheme of deceptions.

 Yaar Anmulle (2011)

-The film tells the story about three friends living in hostel and takes a look at their love stories, which are anything but simple.
+The film tells the story of three friends living in a hostel and takes a look at their love stories, which are anything but simple.
 One of the most successful films of that year, the film also revived Arya Babbar’s career after a bad start in the Hindi film industry.

 Ronde Saare Vyah Picho (2013)